-

 What if I am a minor and get a traffic ticket in NY?

-Overall, you’ll pay (or fight) your New York ticket in the same way an adult would, but because you’re a minor you might face permit or license suspension or revocation for up to 60 days.
-The exact penalties depend on the violation, but generally any violation considered serious or that carries three or more points applies.
+Overall, you'll pay (or fight) your New York ticket in the same way an adult would, but if you’re a minor you’ll face permit or license suspension for up to 60 days IF:

 What are the penalties for getting a traffic ticket while driving with a NY learner's permit?

 It depends on the exact violation.
-If the violation is considered serious or carries three or more points, you could face permit suspension for up to 60 days.
+You could face permit suspension of up to 60 days IF:

 Usually, other penalties, such as fines and court costs, are the same as what you’d incur if you held a regular driver’s license.